hidr0/HexBin/README.md

 # HexBin
-Creates a number Bitwise tests with 12 questions and two leves of hardness.
+Creates a number Bitwise tests with 12 questions and two levels of hardness.
 Exports the tests and the answers to the tests in both PDF and HTML.
-The tests are with Bulgarian hedings, but you could change it inside the code.
+The tests are with Bulgarian headings, but you could change it inside the code.

 #Uses
   I use [PDFKit](http://github.com/antialize/wkhtmltopdf) to render the PDFs which on its own uses [wkhtmltopdf](http://github.com/antialize/wkhtmltopdf) to rendet HTML to PDF using Webkit.